aws-samples/sample-aws-modernization-with-servicenow/content/3_ServiceNow-Setup/_index.md

 ---
-title: Module 1 - Setting Up the ServiceNow Now Assist
+title: Module 1 - Setting Up ServiceNow
 description: Configure the ServiceNow app to integrate with Amazon Bedrock and begin the modernization workflow.
 weight: 30
 ---

-# Set Up the ServiceNow Now Assist App
+# Setup the ServiceNow Now Assist platform with Amazon Bedrock

 Now that you’ve enabled the required Amazon Bedrock models, it’s time to configure the ServiceNow application that interacts with Bedrock.